 Honestly I have to admit, I was not an 'oatmeal' kind of person initially.
 Primarily because I didn't like the mushy texture of the rolled oats for the longest time.
 I guess over a period of time I figured the right consistency for me.
 Until one day I gave steel cut oats a chance in my Instant Pot and loved the results.
 Until then I always enjoyed my Overnight Oats but lately I have started making Steel Cut Oats more often.

 4 minutes of cooking time and your done.
-Isn’t that amazing!!!
-Perfect for those busy mornings when I just pour in the ingredients into the Instant Pot get my son ready and by the time we are down again, breakfast is ready.
+Isn't that amazing???This Instant Pot Steel Cut Oats recipe is perfect for those busy mornings when I just pour in the ingredients into the Instant Pot get my son ready and by the time we are down again, breakfast is ready.
 Mind you take into account the time taken to build pressure and the natural pressure release.
 Total time taken is about 20 mins.

 What are Steel Cut Oats?